 |LEVEL TWO PUNISHMENT||Up to $2,000 fine||Minimum term of no less than 7 days.|

 Maximum term of no more than 12 months.

 |Required Substance Abuse Assessment & Treatment||20-179(h)|

-North Carolina has the right to evoke the license of anyone charged with a DUI or DWI if the person refuses to submit to an intoxilyzer.
+North Carolina has the right to revoke the license of anyone charged with a DUI or DWI if the person refuses to submit to a breathalyzer.
 Following a revocation, drivers must reinstate their driving privileges with a DMV hearing.
 Oftentimes, clients are required to install a mandatory ignition interlock device (IID).
-In certain cases, it is possible to have your revocation shorten.
+In certain cases, it is possible to have your revocation shortened.